Biden to ask for more funding for Ukraine amid Putin's threats

-WASHINGTON (NewsNation) — President Joe Biden Thursday is expected to ask Congress for new powers to seize and repurpose the assets of Russian oligarchs to aid Ukrainian forces in the fight against Russia.
+WASHINGTON (NewsNation) — President Joe Biden will ask Congress on Thursday for an additional $33 billion for new powers to seize and repurpose the assets of Russian oligarchs to aid Ukrainian forces in the fight against Russia.

 NewsNation will livestream Biden’s remarks in the player above.